 Individuals will serve as ambassadors for promoting positive campus-wide communication

 A Chair of the Committee will be appointed by the Committee.
 One or more Co-Chairs may also be appointed as desired.
-The Chair or his/her designate is responsible for scheduling Committee meetings, setting the meeting agendas, and being a liaison between Committee members as necessary.
+The Chair or their designate is responsible for scheduling Committee meetings, setting the meeting agendas, and being a liaison between Committee members as necessary.

 The directors of Communications and Human Resources departments will serve in an advisory role.
 They are responsible for providing guidance to the committee.